jnozzi/cocoadev.com/markdown/OmniToolbars.md

-When using General/OmniWeb, and other General/OmniApps, I noticed a few differences between General/OmniToolbars, and General/AppKit General/NSToolbar.
+When using OmniWeb, and other OmniApps, I noticed a few differences between OmniToolbars, and AppKit NSToolbar.

 Please Explain this.